Dino Bravo: "World's Strongest Man" (1987–1989)

-Bravo would then face Don Muraco in rematch of their WrestleMania IV encounter at the inaugural SummerSlam at Madison Square Garden in August, Martin distracted Bravo's opponent Muraco to allow Bravo to get the victory (Muraco's usual manager Superstar Billy Graham was doing commentary for the event alongside Gorilla Monsoon, as Ventura was assigned as the guest referee for the main event; thus, Graham, who was not at ringside, could only look on in frustration at Bravo and Martin's illegal tactics).
+Bravo faced Don Muraco in a rematch from WrestleMania IV at the inaugural SummerSlam at Madison Square Garden in August 1988; Martin distracted Bravo's opponent Muraco to allow Bravo to get the victory (Muraco's usual manager "Superstar" Billy Graham was doing commentary for the event alongside Gorilla Monsoon, as Ventura was assigned as the guest referee for the main event; thus, Graham, who was not at ringside, could only look on in frustration at Bravo and Martin's illegal tactics).
 On October 9 Bravo earned a rematch with Randy Savage in Montreal; this time the two wrestlers battled to a double disqualification.

-On the October 15, 1988 episode of WWF Superstars he and Frenchy Martin interrupted Jim Duggan on The Brother Love Show, beginning a new feud.
-The next day at the King of the Ring, Bravo lost to Jim Duggan in a flag match.
+On the October 15, 1988 episode of WWF Superstars, Bravo and Frenchy Martin interrupted Jim Duggan on The Brother Love Show, beginning a new feud.
+The next day at King of the Ring, Bravo lost to Jim Duggan in a flag match.
 Unlike his encounters with Ken Patera, Bravo was defeated by the American wrestler multiple times and endured the first losing streak of his WWF career.
-On the Nov 22nd edition of Prime Time Wrestling he gained a measure of revenge and defeated Duggan by countout.
+On the November 22 edition of Prime Time Wrestling, he gained a measure of revenge and defeated Duggan by countout.
 At the 1988 Survivor Series on November 22, Bravo teamed with Andre the Giant, Curt Hennig, Harley Race, and Rick Rude to defeat the team of Jake Roberts, Ken Patera, Scott Casey, and Tito Santana.
-During the match Bravo scored an elimination of Scott Casey.
+During the match Bravo eliminated Scott Casey.

-On the December 12, 1988 edition of Prime Time Wrestling Bravo was handed his first televised pinfall defeat when he lost to Jim Duggan.
-He continued to feud with Duggan through the end of the year.